 Since your leg muscles are so important for sports, and your quadriceps are the largest muscles in your legs, they are one of the most important muscle groups you can train for greater athleticism.

 In this article, you will learn how to train your quads effectively.
 From quad muscle anatomy, to the most efficient exercises for building bigger quad muscles and power.
-And then we’ll put together it all into one effective quad workout.
+And then we’ll put it all together into one effective quad workout.

 Quad Muscle Anatomy